javascript-tutorial/en.javascript.info/1-js/04-object-basics/04-object-methods/article.md

 user.sayHi(); // Ilya
 ```

 That's a special feature of arrow functions, it's useful when we actually do not want to have a separate `this`, but rather to take it from the outer context.
-Later in the chapter <info:arrow-functions> we'll dig more deeply into what's going on.
+Later in the chapter <info:arrow-functions> we'll go more deeply into arrow functions.

 ## Summary